unicode-org/cldr/docs/ldml/tr35-collation.md

 Each of the above Names can be used with a reset to position characters relative to that logical position.
 That allows characters to be ordered before or after a _logical_ position rather than a specific character.

-> :point_right: **Note**: The reason for this is so that tailorings can be more stable.
+> 👉 **Note**: The reason for this is so that tailorings can be more stable.
 A future version of the UCA might add characters at any point in the above list.
 Suppose that you set character X to be after Y. It could be that you want X to come after Y, no matter what future characters are added; or it could be that you just want Y to come after a given logical position, for example, after the last primary ignorable.

 Each of these special reset positions always maps to a single collation element.